-Provider-facing services are a little more varied.
+Provider-facing healthcare services are a little more varied.
 When working with a medical facility, an insurance company will not only be answering questions about benefits and authorizations, but clarifying questions about billing requirements, timelines, and denials.

 Opportunities Are Varied

-In smaller clinics, you may get an opportunity to work all aspects of the revenue cycle, and that can be a great place to start.
+In smaller healthcare clinics, you may get an opportunity to work all aspects of the revenue cycle, and that can be a great place to start.